khagele/gaza/README.md

 - **Revolut (Credit Card, Google Pay, Apple Pay):** [https://revolut.me/kasperypld](https://revolut.me/kasperypld)
 - **iDeal (Dutch):** [https://oft.ovh/gaza](https://oft.ovh/gaza) (ASN Bank payment request)

--
+---
 You can contact me at **khagele @ gmail.com**, or send a DM via [LinkedIn](https://www.linkedin.com/in/kasperh%C3%A4gele/) or [Instagram](https://www.instagram.com/kasperworks/)

--
+---
-#In Memoriam
+##In Memoriam

 ### July 11, 2025 — **Atif**
-Our cousin **Atif** was shot dead at a food distribution point, where he was trying to collect flour for his wife and two children.
+Our cousin Atif was shot dead at a food distribution point, where he was trying to collect flour for his wife and two children.

 ### February 2, 2024 — **Hedaya**
-Our cousin **Hedaya** was shot by a sniper while working at the Al-Amal hospital, Khan Yunis.
+Our cousin Hedaya was shot by a sniper while working at the Al-Amal hospital, Khan Yunis.
 She was the *Director of the Youth and Volunteers Department* for the Palestinian Red Crescent.
 [Watch report on Instagram](https://www.instagram.com/reel/C224LyNtnOX/?igsh=cmVkM3JneDUwZHVz)

 ### October 30, 2023 — **Omar (7)**
-Our young cousin **Omar** died in Gaza on October 30, 2023.
+Our young cousin Omar died in Gaza on October 30, 2023.
 While fleeing to the south, his medicine ran out and no medical help was available.
 Ferial tells Omar's story on Dutch TV: [https://www.youtube.com/watch?v=Q141fry3MT8](https://www.youtube.com/watch?v=Q141fry3MT8)